alexfernandez/elyxer/README.md

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-math2html (a subset of eLyXer) Copyright (C) 2009-2011 Alex Fernández
+math2html (a subset of eLyXer) and enclosed CSS:
+Copyright (C) 2009-2011 Alex Fernández

 Released under the terms of the `2-Clause BSD license'_, in short:
 Copying and distribution of this file, with or without modification,